 YES!
 And we are here to help you make sure you get the most out your experience.
-If you have any questions at all, please contact us at email@example.com or give us a call 866-879-1744 and ask for Kelly, our Insurance Expert!
+If you have any questions at all, please contact us at firstname.lastname@example.org or give us a call 866-879-1744 and ask for Lauren, our Insurance Expert!

 But while we are at it, we wanted to give you some tips and answer our frequently asked questions.
 We hope this helps you through the insurance process!

 All insurances have programs to cover your surgical bras and post-mastectomy bras, but there could be some limitations.
 We work with SUNMED, a reputable durable medical equipment supplier.
 They will take your necessary details and give you a summary of what your insurance covers (and if they have the contract to process your order).

 My surgery was 10 years ago, can I still get covered?

 Restrictions are not based on WHEN your mastectomy was, but by use and need of a mastectomy bra.
 All you need is a prescription from your doctor.